adamduvick/adamduvick.github.io/docs/cheeseburger-soup.md

 ## Directions

 1. Brown beef; drain and set aside.
-In the same pan, sauté onions, carrots, celery, basil, and parsley ***in some of the butter*** until vegetables are tender, about 10 minutes.
+In the same pan, sauté onions, carrots, celery, basil, and parsley 1 tbsp of butter until vegetables are tender, about 10 minutes.
 Add broth., potatoes and beef.
 Bring to a boil.
-Reduce heat, cover and simmer for 10–12 minutes or until potatoes are tender. #todo
+Reduce heat, cover, and simmer for 10–12 minutes or until potatoes are tender.
 2. Meanwhile, in a small skillet, melt the remaining butter.
-Add flour, cook and stir for 3–5 minutes or until bubble.
+Add flour, cook, and stir for 3–5 minutes or until bubble.
 Add to soup, bring to a boil.
 Cook and stir for 2 minutes.
 Reduce heat to low.
 Add cheese milk, salt, and pepper cook and stir until cheese melts.
 Remove from heat; stir in sour cream.

+---

+source: Mom

-source: Tracy Boothe
+attribution: Tracy Boothe